Geta/Geta.EPi.Imageshop/README.md

 ### Configure access token

-After the package is successfully installed you need to add your access token to configuration section &lt;geta.epi.imageshop&gt; in web.config.
+After the package is successfully installed you need to add your access token to configuration section &lt;screentek.epi.imageshop&gt; in web.config.

 ## Basics